ritvikindupuri/containerizedattacks/README.md

 ## Project Description

-This system runs 7 container-specific attacks inside an isolated Docker environment ΓÇö targeting Docker socket exposure, Linux namespace isolation, cgroup resource limits, Linux capabilities, container network topology, image supply chains, and privileged container escape.
+This system runs 7 container-specific attacks inside an isolated Docker environment targeting Docker socket exposure, Linux namespace isolation, cgroup resource limits, Linux capabilities, container network topology, image supply chains, and privileged container escape.
 Each attack is mapped to MITRE ATT&CK, scored by a Random Forest ML classifier, and surfaced in a real-time dashboard that pulls live metrics directly from the Docker daemon.

 The dashboard is a standalone Python/Flask server that runs on your machine (not inside Docker), polls the attack orchestrator's Prometheus metrics endpoint every 3 seconds, and re-renders the UI without any page reload.